redhead/diploma-thesis/Event Sourcing and CQRS design patterns.md

 The advantage of this design is that we can compute many variations of projections to suit are needs - we can populate the application state in a relational database, or create a search index for our data, etc. Since we store all events that happened in the system in our audit log, we can add a new projection at any time by simply processing all the historic events through a system that generates the new projection.

 The other design pattern that we describe in this chapter is the Command Query Responsibility Segregation (CQRS) design pattern.
 First of all, it is needed to say that neither one of the two patterns implies the other; they can work on their own.
-However, they can complement each other nicely to form a very effective design for your system.
+However, they can nicely complement each other to form a very effective design for your system.

-Foundation for CQRS pattern is the idea that the system making writes and reads using the same data model is discouraged and dividing these responsibilities simplifies the design and enables scaling of read side.
+Foundation for CQRS pattern is the idea that the system making writes and reads using the same data model is discouraged and dividing these responsibilities simplifies the design and easily enables horizontal scaling of the read side.
 It extends the idea of the CQS (Command Query Separation) principle for designing interfaces of objects.
 CQS says that the object's methods should be either commands or queries.
 The responsibility of a query is to only return data and not to alter the state of the object.
-In parallel, a command should only change the state of the object but never return any data.
+On the other hand, a command should only change the state of the object but never return any data.

-CQRS takes this idea and applies it to the system level where it strictly separates the responsibility for handling a command input (to change the application state) from the responsibility of reading data (without any side effects).
+CQRS takes this idea and applies it to the system level where it strictly separates the responsibility for handling a command input (to change the application state) from the responsibility of side-effect-free reading of application data.

 ## Event Sourcing

 In the paragraphs above, the Event Sourcing design pattern was briefly introduced.
 The following text describes the design pattern in more detail.
+First, few reasons why use Event Sourcing is presented with some examples of where ES is an advantage for your system.

 ### Rationale